Simplicity is key; especially when it comes to brands and consumer engagement.

 “Aldi was recognised for its simple, consistent store layouts alongside affordability and a stress-free customer experience, while Google was recognised as having a pristine and no-nonsense homepage and an intuitive user experience.
 Its changing logo also demonstrates personality and a sense of humour.
 Ikea was recognised for its “minimalist” designs and variety of products, while Amazon was noted for its two-click online user shopping experience.”

-At the bottom of the list were brands including AXA, followed by Aviva, Bupa, Linkedin, Avis, MetLife, Hertz, HSBC, Ryanair and Budget.
+At the bottom of the survey were brands including AXA, followed by Aviva, Bupa, Linkedin, Avis, MetLife, Hertz, HSBC, Ryanair and Budget.
 Results from the report suggested consumers perceived these brands to be complex and confusing.

 Howard Belk, chief creative officer at Siegel+Gale says the research shows that “brands that embrace simplicity are more profitable”.